hle0/ProteinSearch/README.md

 ## Samples

 Samples are taken from UniProt.
-In total.zip, they're organized in the samples folder. **Be careful with the sample files.** Each `0x.zip` file has more files than the previous one, starting from about 10 files to **upwards of 50,000 files.** It is very easy to hang your machine if your hardware or software is not equipped to handle this kind of extraction.
+In samples.zip ([here](https://drive.google.com/file/d/1cwoY9zfOlaTAcOpgnmJDP5WCUrEcFADW/view?usp=sharing)), they're organized in the samples folder. **Be careful with the sample files.** Each `0x.zip` file has more files than the previous one, starting from about 10 files to **upwards of 50,000 files.** It is very easy to hang your machine if your hardware or software is not equipped to handle this kind of extraction.
 Each file ranges from a few hundred bytes to several kilobytes.
 Each subset of files is mutually exclusive, so there will be nothing in `00.zip` that is in `06.zip`, and vice versa, for example.

 There is also `faulty.zip`, which has two faulty FASTA files that can be used to test if error handling works correctly.
 (It does.)